Kwanza Jones: Music career

 Jones started her singing career after performing and winning Amateur Night at the Apollo Theater while in college at Princeton University.
-Her debut album, Naked, was conceived while she was attending Princeton University.
+Her debut album, Naked, was conceived while she was attending Princeton.
 At this time, she played a lot in bars and other small venues.
-Her biggest performance during this time was at the World Famous Apollo Theater in New York.
+Her biggest performance during this time was at the Apollo Theater.

 When she graduated she decided to travel a little and wrote her second album Naked 2: universal fire.
-Along with original material, this album also featured two cover songs, The Doors' "Light My Fire" and Ashford & Simpson's "Ain't No Mountain High Enough".
+Along with original material, this album also featured two cover songs, the Doors' "Light My Fire" and Ashford & Simpson's "Ain't No Mountain High Enough".

 When she arrived back in the US, she moved to Los Angeles to continue her music career.

 Jones' song "Think Again" earned her first appearance on the Billboard charts.
 She debut at No. 47 on the Billboard Hot Dance/Club Play Charts.
 In December 2010, it was No. 3 on the Biggest Jump list.
 In February 2011, it peaked at No. 21 on the Billboard charts.
-"Think Again – The Remixes" is a Dance project featuring the single, "Think Again" where Kwanza collaborated with Grammy nominated American DJ/producer/remixer, Mike Rizzo.
+"Think Again – The Remixes" is a Dance project featuring the single, "Think Again" where Jones collaborated with Grammy-nominated American DJ/producer/remixer, Mike Rizzo.
 Also working with her on this project was DJ Lynnwood and Jaime J Sanchez.
 This project was released on November 26, 2010.
 All of Jones' music has been release on her independent label Innovation Entertainment.
 Jones' most recent studio album, is Supercharged; she has released numerous singles since then.